-The Universal Zero Waste Ordinance requires composting at all businesses in the City of Boulder and recognizes the additional cost that compostable bag liners pose.
-The city is committed to doing its part to support businesses and the public in composting properly.
+The Universal Zero Waste Ordinance requires that all businesses in the City of Boulder separate compostable materials from trash and recycling, and recognizes the additional cost that compostable bin liners pose.
+The city is committed to supporting businesses and the public with composting properly by reducing contamination.
 Keeping plastics out of the compost stream is vital to production of a clean, marketable product.
 Having a quality end product also ensures that compost programs, which greatly reduce methane emissions and our climate impacts, can continue.

 Program funding comes from the Disposable Bag Fee, the 10¢ fee on disposable plastic and paper checkout bags at all grocery stores in Boulder.
 Plastic bags are contaminants in both the compost and recycling waste streams and the Green Bag Giveaway program benefits businesses that are composting and helps keep plastic contamination out of the compost and environment.